 You’ve likely heard the term before, but what exactly is angel investing?
-Angel investing is a traditional form of financing where an individual provides financial backing to small startup companies or entrepreneurs in exchange for equity.
-It’s often a one-time investment and is often driven by who you are as a founder and less about the business since you probably don’t have much data behind it.
-For this reason the angel is usually someone that has a personal or professional relationship with the founder/entrepreneur.
+Angel investing is a traditional form of financing where an individual provides financial backing to small startups or entrepreneurs in exchange for equity.
+It’s often a one-time investment and driven by who you are and know, rather than your business.
+Business data isn’t at the core, so for this reason, the angel is usually someone that has a personal or professional relationship with the founder/entrepreneur.

-Angel investing is often higher risk since the company doesn’t have a long track record of success and there are personal relationships tied up with the deal.
-Nonetheless, angels are often a key vehicle for startups to get off the ground and to a point where VC firms will consider them.
+Angel investing is often higher risk since the company doesn’t have a long track record of success and there are personal relationships tied into the deal.
+Nonetheless, angels are often a key vehicle for startups to get off the ground, and to a point where VC firms will consider them.

 The most common source for angel investors is your pool of professional acquaintances, however, there are also resources like AngelList you can check out.

 When choosing the right angel investor for you it’s important to protect yourself and your brand.
 A lot of people might want to give you money, but not everyone should.
-So do your due diligence and ask the right questions before landing on the right angel investor for you.
+So do your due diligence and ask the right questions before landing on the right angel investor.

 Friends and family

 This is exactly what it sounds like.
 A friends and family round of funding involves asking the people you have the closest relationships with for funding to get your business off the ground.
-It is sometimes referred to as the pre-seed round or bridge round.
+It is sometimes referred to as the pre-seed round or bridge round of funding.

-Friends and family funding doesn’t always have to include equity.
+Friends and family funding doesn’t always include giving equity.
 If you do decide to give shares, you should definitely consult a lawyer to make sure you’re not diluting your own equity too much down the road.